Boston crab: Elevated Boston crab

 Similar to a normal Boston crab, this move sees the attacking wrestler stand farther back.
 The step-back allows additional pressure to be placed on the opponent's back from the higher angle, hence the name.
 This move is best known as Chris Jericho's Walls of Jericho.

 Inverted Boston crab

-The wrestler grabs the legs of an opponent lying supine while standing over the opponent, steps in front of the opponent's arms, and either remains standing or falls backwards, stretching the legs back.
+Also known as the Cangrejo Invertido (Spanish for "inverted crab"), the wrestler grabs the legs of an opponent lying supine while standing over the opponent, steps in front of the opponent's arms, and either remains standing or falls forwards, stretching the legs back.
 A single leg variation, also known as a Stump Puller, involves only one of the opponent's legs being stretched.
 A figure-four leglock variation exists as well.
 This move can be used as a pin as well as a submission maneuver.